Iamknownasfesal/iamknownasfesal/README.md

 # About Me
-An entrepreneur, consultant and software developer(soon to be a software engineer).
+An entrepreneur, consultant and software engineer.
 A wide variety of interests ranging from Artificial Intelligence to Computer Security, mainly focused on Distributed Systems.

-Co-Founder at @notus - A Layer1 Blockchain Project that enables a decentralized, permissionless and scalable blockchain infrastructure.
+**Co-Founder at @notus - A Layer1 Blockchain Project that enables a decentralized, permissionless and scalable blockchain infrastructure.**

 ## Contacts